elin66alpha/S22-03-Dynamics-of-Electron-Tunneling/README.md

 > For detailed instructions on how to use this repo to analyze measurement data, see `INSTRUCTIONS.txt`.

 ## Developer Notes
-For detailed guidelines, see `internal_guidelines.txt`.
+>For detailed guidelines, see `internal_guidelines.txt`.

 ## Workflow
 The `main` branch always contains stable code.
 The `dev` branch contains potentially unstable code.
-To make changes, developers branch off `dev` with `their_name/task_summary`. `dev` is merged with `main` periodically, after testing its functionality and verifying its stability.
+To make changes, developers branch off `dev` with `their_name/task_summary`. `dev` is merged with `main` periodically, after verifying its stability.

 ```mermaid
 gitGraph